 News headlines from South Dakota Farm Bureau

-South Dakota Farm Bureau (SDFB) is accepting scholarship applications from high school seniors pursuing secondary education, as well as current college and technical school students.
-Scholarships will be awarded to students whose parents or guardians are current members of SDFB, and have been members for at least two years.
+South Dakota Farm Bureau (SDFB) awarded seven scholarships to high school seniors and college students whose parents or guardians are current members of South Dakota Farm Bureau, and have been for at least two years.

 South Dakota’s farmers and ranchers need a reliable, dependable workforce to help make sure they can continue to put food on the kitchen table.
 At times, farm work is seasonal or temporary and requires a specific skill.
 With rural populations declining, our farmers and ranchers are finding it more difficult to find workers to fill these temporary jobs.

 South Dakota Farm Bureau (SDFB) congratulates Blair Brothers Angus Ranch of Sturgis, S.D., as they were recently announced as winners of the Leopold Conservation award, which honors private landowners for their conservation efforts.